dbt-labs/dbt-pov-model-cost-calculator/README.md

-# dbt POV Model Cost Savings
+# POV Model Cost Savings

 A specialized dbt package designed to help dbt Labs calculate potential cost savings customers may realize from switching to the dbt Fusion engine's state-aware orchestration.